 We will need two people.
 One will be the Sender, who will attempt to transmit thoughts; the other will be the Receiver, who will attempt to receive the thoughts transmitted by the Sender.
 Prior to the experiment, decide clearly if you are going to be the Sender or the Receiver.
 If you don’t, you both might end up being Receivers or Senders!
 Avoid that confusion.

 For this article, we will assume that you are the Sender.

-First of all, it is very important that the Sender and the Receiver both believe that Telepathic communication is possible.
+First of all, it is very important that the Sender and the Receiver both believe that Telepathy is possible.
 Even if the belief is not 100%, an open-minded attitude is a must.
-In fact, it is best if the participants not only believe in it but also actually deeply desire it to occur.
+In fact, it is best if the participants not only believe in Telepathy, but also actually deeply desire it to occur.
 If you are a skeptic, and if the doors of your mind are closed, you will get very poor results.

 Telepathy is most effective when the Sender and the Receiver are both totally relaxed physically.
 Also, being in positive health makes you concentrate better.
 Try not to practice when you are unwell.

 Relax yourself using any relaxation method you find best.
 You can either breathe deeply a couple of times, or use the progressive relaxation method.

 4. Mental Relaxation :

 Clear your mind of unwanted thoughts.
 Make your mind tranquil.
 Let thoughts come and go, but don’t get attached to them.
 Focus on your purpose.
 Since you are the Sender, your focus will be to send your thoughts across.
 Your partner, the Receiver should focus his mind to be receptive to your thoughts.